SumoNam/UserManagement/README.md

 # User management system
 The application is built on React + Flux.
-It use dummy data which is stored in Local Storage at the first time you visit the website
+It uses dummy data which is stored in Local Storage at the first time you visit the website

 #####This system where it should be possible to:
 * Login